wheregmis/dioxus_starter_template/README.md

 ## 🔮 Future Enhancements

 Potential areas for expansion:
+- Component Integration
 - Database integration
 - Authentication system
-- More complex UI components
-- API rate limiting
+- More finetune cursor rules (which can be extracted into prompt.md for other)
-- Error handling improvements
+- Error handling improvements with thiserror
 - Testing infrastructure

 ## 📝 License